 Again FALSE.
 Is there a lower risk of someone with more pigment in their skin getting skin cancer?
-Yes but it does not mean you are immune.
+Yes, but it does not mean you are immune.
 You still need to wear sunscreen and get checked regularly.
 People with darker pigmentation can still get skin cancer and unfortunately have a higher risk of a spot being missed or misdiagnosed.

 Wrong again.
 Unless you plan on caking your face in foundation, it will not suffice on its own.
-It’s recommended you use a nickel size amount of sunscreen to cover efficiently and protect, which I don’t know about you but that’s a lot of foundation!
-Try applying a good sunscreen prior to your make-up application instead!
+It’s recommended you use a nickel size amount of sunscreen to cover efficiently and protect, which amounts to a lot of foundation!
+Try applying a good sunscreen prior to your make-up application instead.

 Yes, we do need Vitamin D to help with overall good health but did you know that after about 15 minutes in the sun our bodies have reached its max Vitamin D levels and our body stops production?
 Also, applying sunscreen is not preventing you from soaking in that much needed vitamin, so don’t skimp just because you think you are deficient.
 Try taking a good supplement or adjusting your diet to get the right amount you need.
 It’s much less risky!

 UVB rays are definitely at their strongest while the sun is directly overhead, usually between the hours of 10am-2pm.
-However, UVA rays are present at all times the sun is out!
-UVA rays are the ones responsible for aging and some skin cancers!
-So protect yourself at all hours with this sunscreen tip!
+However, UVA rays are present at all times the sun is out.
+UVA rays are the ones responsible for aging and some skin cancers, so protect yourself at all hours.

 The sun protection factor or SPF is indicating how well your sunscreen will protect you from UVB rays, but what about those UVA rays we just talked about?
-You need to look for a sunscreen that has “broad spectrum” on the label and is at a SPF of 15 or higher!
+You need to look for a sunscreen that has “broad spectrum” on the label and is at a SPF of 15 or higher.